colour-science/colour-science.org/output/contributing/index.rst

                             <div class="checkbox">
                                 <input type="checkbox" value="" />
                                 <label class="strikethrough">Run the
-                                    <em>virtualise</em> task: It builds the project, deploy it to a virtual environment and run the
+                                    <em>virtualise</em> task: It deploys the
-                                    unit tests.
+                                    project to a virtual environment and run the unit tests.
                                 </label>
                             </div>